Custom Home and Remodeling Blog

 Traditional Home Architecture and Design - Tudor Style

-Victorian architecture also originates in England and is marked by ornamentation and flourishes.
-The Victorian style features wraparound porches, bay windows, steeply pitched roofs, fancy gables and asymmetrical design.
-Octagonal or round towers and turrets with rooftop finials are hallmarks of this style, too.
-Victorian homes have a whimsical appearance, are highly decorated with intricate trimming and often have brightly painted facades.
+Victorian architecture also originated in England and is marked by flourishes and a great deal of ornamentation.
+The Victorian style features wrap-around porches, bay windows, steeply pitched roofs, fancy gables, octagonal or round towers and turrets with finials, and asymmetrical design.
+Victorian homes have a whimsical appearance, are decorated with intricate trimming, and often have brightly painted facades.

 Traditional Home Architecture and Design - Victorian Style